SCHOLARSHIPS

 Award Terms:

-- Failure to maintain funding requirements may result in probation and/or infraction status with a potential loss of funding
+• Failure to maintain funding requirements may result in a potential loss of funding